Scotland County, North Carolina: Politics

-As of 2022, Scotland County is home to about 20,600 registered voters, of whom 10,000 are registered Democrats, 4,200 are registered Republicans and 6,300 are unaffiliated.
+As of 2024, 45 percent of registered voters in Scotland County are Democrats, 21 percent are registered Republicans and 32 percent are unaffiliated.
 While the county has historically voted for Democratic candidates, in recent years it has become a swing county.
+Like other areas in the region, the county's voting patterns have trended more favorably to Republicans.
 Democratic voter registration shares declined from 58 percent of the county's registered voters in 2016 to 48 percent in 2022, while Republican and unaffiliated voter registration rates increased.
+Democratic presidential candidates Barack Obama and Hillary Clinton won the county in 2008, 2012, and 2016.
+In 2020, both Republican presidential candidate Donald Trump and Democratic gubernatorial candidate Roy Cooper secured a majority of its votes.
+In the 2024 elections, Republican presidential nominee Trump and Democratic gubernatorial nominee Josh Stein both won the county, while Republicans won a majority of the seats on the county commission.

 Economy

 Scotland County's economy is largely based in agriculture.
 Area farmers mostly grow corn, cotton, tobacco, and soybeans, and raise hogs.
 Forestry products including lumber and paper are also sourced in the county.
 Manufacturing firms increased in the county after 1950.
 The local manufacturing industry produces textiles, cabinet accessories, mobile homes, hospital equipment, and automotive parts.
 Following a national trend, manufacturing—especially in textiles—has declined since 2000, damaging the economy of the county.
 In the early 2020s retail grew along the U.S. Route 74 corridor.
-As of 2022, manufacturing remains the highest-employing sector in the county.
-The North Carolina Department of Commerce classifies Scotland as one of the state's most economically distressed counties and it has long suffered from one of North Carolina's highest unemployment rates.
+As of 2023, health care/social assistance, education, public administration, and manufacturing are the five highest-employing sectors in the county.
+In its 2024 county economic tier ratings, the North Carolina Department of Commerce classified Scotland as the state's second-most economically distressed county.
+It has long suffered from one of North Carolina's highest unemployment rates, with it having the highest rate at 5.6% in September 2024.
 According to the American Community Survey, from 2017 to 2021 the estimated median household income was $39,866.
 The child poverty rate is 46 percent.

 Transportation

-Scotland County is served by Interstate 74 (undesignated, currently Future I-74), U.S. Route 15 (Bus.), US 74 (Bus.), US 401 (Bus.), US 501, North Carolina Highway 71, NC 79, NC 44, and NC 381.
+Scotland County will be served in the future by the two Interstate Highways of Interstate 73, planned to cross the county border for a short distance in the southwest; and Interstate 74, currently designated in the county as Future I-74.
+The current highways serving the county are U.S. Route 15 (Bus.), US 74 (Bus.), US 401 (Bus.), US 501, North Carolina Highway 71, NC 79, NC 44, and NC 381.
 County government supports a public transport bus service, the Scotland County Area Transit System.
 Airplane facilities are provided by the Laurinburg–Maxton Airport.
 Local railways are operated by CSX Transportation and the Laurinburg and Southern Railroad.
 The longest straight stretch of railroad track in the United States, spanning 78.86 miles, connects Wilmington to the east with the Scotland community of Old Hundred.